eobrain/bajel/README.md

 * JavaScript if you want more control
 * Markdown if you like literate programming

-See the article [Bajel, A Simple, Flexible Build and Scripting Tool for NPM][8] the motivation for creating Bajel.
+The article [Bajel, A Simple, Flexible Build and Scripting Tool for NPM][8] describes the motivation for creating Bajel.

 ## Installation